Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 - Cancel scheduled or already displayed notifications.
 - Android:
   - Create and modify notification channels (categories) on Android Oreo and above.
+  - Notifications can be preserved on device restart
   - Set custom notification icons.
 - iOS:
   - Use the Apple Push Notification Service  (APNs) to receive remote notifications.